Skip to main contentAccessibility Statement

 Every child with a special educational needs or disability should have SEN support.
 This means help that is additional to or different from the support generally given to other children of the same age.

-The purpose of of SEN support is to help children and young people achieve outcomes or learning objectives set for them by the school or setting.
+The purpose of SEN support is to help children and young people achieve outcomes or learning objectives set for them by the school or setting.
 Parents should be involved in this process.

 SEN support in school has 4 stages: